Best Mountain Bike Backpacks of 2024

 Fits Waist/hips: Women’s: 27"-45", Men’s: 28”-48”

-Pros: Most adjustable fit, Extra features and details
+Pros: Most adjustable fit, extra features and details

-Cons: Heavier, Fiddly bite valve lock
+Cons: Heavier, fiddly bite valve lock

 Gregory is known for its comfortable packs.
 The Gregory Endo and Gregory Avos packs win the award for Best Hydration Pack for Adjustable Fit due to a few Cadillac features.
 They’re the only mountain bike packs in this test with a metal frame and a hip belt that adjusts vertically.
 The vertical adjustment of the Shift RS Adjustable Stability Belt allows it to fit a range of torsos and waists better.